heroku/heroku-buildpack-python/Readme.md

 The buildpack will detect your app as Python if it has the file `requirements.txt` in the root.

-It will use Pip to install your dependencies, vendoring a copy of the Python runtime into your slug.
+It will use pip to install your dependencies, vendoring a copy of the Python runtime into your slug.

 Specify a Runtime
 -----------------